 - Vulcanite.
 Vulcanite is basically the name for flexible rubber that was patented in 1851.
 It was much more comfortable to wear and was cheap, making dentures available to the middle class for the first time.

 - Porcelain.
 The first porcelain dentures appeared in 1770.
 However, they fell short on usability.
 With refinement, a patent was garnered in 1791.
 Improvements and innovations kept coming in dentures throughout the 1800s.
 Porcelain veneers are still a popular choice for dentures today.

 - Resin.
 In 1938, resins began to be used.
 Resin and other types of plastic are still used for dentures and partial dentures today.

 In addition, we also offer general dentistry, if you are in need of a regular dentist, as well as cosmetic dentistry, if you are unhappy with your smile.
 From professional teeth whitening to Invisalign®, we can help restore your smile so you can be confident and comfortable in your everyday life.
 It’s never too late to change your smile.
-Contact one of our three offices in New Jersey today!
+Contact one of our two offices in New Jersey today!